 ---|---|---|---|---|

-Website Infrastructure | ||||
+E-Shops | ||||

-Agent Architecture | ||||
+Agent | ||||

-Communication Protocol | Direct Python Functions | JSON-RPC via MCP | JSON-RPC via MCP | Playwright + Chrome DevTools Protocol |
+Communication Protocol | direct calls to search engine | JSON-RPC via MCP | JSON-RPC via MCP | HTML over HTTP |

-Query Strategy | Multi-query generation | Multi-query possible per shop | Multi-query possible per shop | Multi-action sequences per step |
+Query Strategy | Multi-query search engine | Multi-query per shop | Multi-query per shop | Site search and browsing |

 Search Refinement | Self-evaluation & iteration | Self-evaluation & iteration | Self-evaluation & iteration | Interactive page exploration |

-Cart Management | Python tool functions | MCP tool invocation | MCP tool invocation | Browser interactions |
+Cart Management | direct functions calls | MCP tool invocation | MCP tool invocation | Browser interactions |

-Checkout Process | Direct function calls | MCP tool invocation | MCP tool invocation | Form filling & submission |
+Checkout Process | direct functions calls | MCP tool invocation | MCP tool invocation | Form filling & submission |

 Further examples of each task type are found on the WebMall benchmark page.
 The complete task set including the solution for each task is found in the WebMall repository.